boschresearch/syscallm/README.md

 4. **Adding when parameter to the strace commands**
     - For system calls that are invoked multiple times, error values to inject are propagated across every invocation.
 5. **Convert strace command to error injection config files**
-    - Converts the strace command to the specific config file format that `safety-fuzzing` uses for error injection.
+    - Converts the strace command to the specific config file format that `syscallm-injection` uses for error injection.
 6. **Sampling**
     - There could be extensive amount of config files generated for one application-under-test.
 Therefore, we sample `1000` config files randomly for each run.
 7. **Generating random config files**